athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Archetypes/Hellknight Signifer.md

 ## Hellknight Archetypes

 The following archetypes represent fully inducted members of a Hellknight order.
-You can select the dedication feats for these archetypes even if you haven't yet gained three feats from the [[undefined]] archetype.
-A character can't have both the [[undefined]] and Hellknight signifer archetypes.
+You can select the dedication feats for these archetypes even if you haven't yet gained three feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.ARYrFIOsT3JxpjDY]] archetype.
+A character can't have both the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.yWtwNUkGyj79Q04W]] and Hellknight signifer archetypes.

 ## [[Feats/Hellknight Signifer Dedication|Hellknight Signifer Dedication]] Feat 6